sean-b765/notes/README.md

 # Notes

+---

-The intent for this repository is to provide in-depth explanations of key concepts needed for web development, programming, and general computer science.
+The intent for this repository is to provide explanations of key concepts needed for web development, programming, and general computer science.
+With an emphasis on web infrastructure and development, and how computers can interact with a web application